manoj-101-dev/Day-21-2/README.md

 # Random Genre Fetcher

-This JavaScript code fetches a random genre from the "Genrenator" API provided by [binaryjazz.us](https://binaryjazz.us/wp-json/genrenator/v1/genre/) and updates the content of an HTML element with the retrieved genre when a button is clicked.
+This JavaScript code enables the retrieval of a random genre and updates the content of an HTML element when a button is clicked.

 ## Code Explanation